Arcadia-Solutions/sharing-is-caring/README.md

 This list aims at guiding people on how to be better sharers on the bittorrent network.

+If you are looking for more details on a specific tool, search for it on your trackers' forums; there will likely be a thread for it.

 ## Upload helpers

 Automating what is possible about the upload process.